Letractively/csc438-issue-tracker-web2py/documentaion/plugin_issuetracker_readme.txt

 Static
 - static/plugin_issuetracker/license.html - licensing info for the plugin
 - static/plugin_issuetracker/about.html - general info about the use of the plugin

-Issue Tracker Project Manifest

-Controllers
-- controllers/services.py
--- Functions
---- ping: simple response to send hostname and text in response to ping request, indicating the connection was made and it is responding
---- call: endpoint that routes xmlrpc calls to service functions (ping and new issue)
---- newissue: receives input for issue specific variables, including project id, summary, description, and owner and inserts a new record into the issue tracker db.

-- controllers/default.py
--- Functions
---- addtition of 'assign' function: controller action that allows user to assign issues to other members of project team
---- addition of 'dependencies' function: controller action that allows user to view an issues dependencies and add new dependencies

-Views
-- views/default/assign.html - view to handle assign controller action
-- views/default/dependencies.html - view to handle dependencies controller action

-Models
-- models/db_tracker.py - defines tables for issue tracker app

 Admin Modifications